Ripping Corpse

-Ripping Corpse was a death metal band formed in 1987 in Red Bank, New Jersey.
+Ripping Corpse was a death/thrash metal band formed in 1987 in Red Bank, New Jersey by singer Scott Ruth, guitarist Shaune Kelley, and drummer Brandon Thomas.

+They recorded 3 demos (Death Warmed Over, 1987; Splattered Remains, 1988; and Glorious Depravity, 1990) and one full-length studio album (Dreaming with the Dead, 1991).

 History

-They released one album, Dreaming with the Dead (1991), and several highly regarded demos.
-Members included singer Scott Ruth, guitarist Shaune Kelley, bassist David Bizzigotti, and drummer Brandon Thomas.
+Ripping Corpse released one album, Dreaming with the Dead (1991), and several demos.
+Members included singer Scott Ruth, guitarist Shaune Kelley, and drummer Brandon Thomas.
 They later added future Morbid Angel guitarist Erik Rutan, who went on to form Hate Eternal.
-They also replaced Bizzigotti with Scott Hornick.
-Thomas, Ruth, and Kelley went on to form Dim Mak.
+They also added Scott Hornick.

+Rutan left Ripping Corpse to join Morbid Angel around 1993, and recorded Domination.
+Later that same year, Hornick left the band to attend Boston's Berklee College of Music in Massachusetts.
+The remaining members split-up soon afterward and later formed Dim Mak (band).

+The band took its name from the second song on Kreator's second album, Pleasure to Kill.
 The band's lyrics typically were horror-themed.

-The band took its name from the second song on Kreator's second album, Pleasure to Kill.